 Laws that require people to report evidence of child abuse or neglect are standard in almost every U.S. state.

-But thanks to a Louisiana judge, priests in the state are now exempt from that law.
-In other words, if a child confides with a priest in a confessional booth about any form of abuse, the priest is not obligated to say anything.
+But thanks to a Louisiana judge, priests in the state are now exempt from the law.
+If a child confides with a priest in a confessional booth about any form of abuse, the priest is not obligated to say anything.

 Prompting the ruling was a case from 2014 when 14-year-old Rebecca Mayeaux confided in Catholic priest Jeff Bayhi that she was being molested by a 64-year-old man who was a member of their congregation.